William Blake was an artist, illustrator and poet in the eighteenth/nineteenth centuries

 1791: The first part of his “The French Revolution” is printed for Johnson but the whole project is quickly abandoned due to the political climate.
 Completes engravings for Mary Wollstonecraft’s book “Original Stories from Real Life.

 1792: Death of William Blake’s mother.

-1793: (10th October) His prospectus of engravings and illuminated books for sale is published.
+1793: His prospectus of engravings and illuminated books for sale is published on 10th October.

 1795: William Blake designs and produces his first large colour prints.
 Commissioned to illustrate Edward Young’s “Night Thoughts”.